 Receive selected content straight into your inbox.

-In an average year, wildfires around the world burn an area equivalent to the size of India and emit more carbon dioxide to the atmosphere than global road, rail, shipping, and air transport combined.
+In an average year, wildfires around the world burn an area equivalent to the size of India and emit more carbon dioxide into the atmosphere than the global road, rail, shipping, and air transport combined.
 As vegetation in burned areas regrows, it draws CO2 back out of the atmosphere through photosynthesis.

 This is part of the normal fire-recovery cycle, which can take less than a year in grasslands or decades in fire-adapted forests.
 In extreme cases, such as arctic or tropical peatlands, full recovery may not occur for centuries.
 This recovery of vegetation is important because carbon that is not recaptured stays in the atmosphere and contributes to climate change.